ucdd2016/book/src/learning/week1/index.md

 Enhance your team's TODO list app.

-Website Deployed At:

 ### Requirements

-* [ ] Three additional fields need to be added to each task object: priority, type, and deadline.
+* [x] Three additional fields need to be added to each task object: priority, type, and deadline.
-* [ ] Use the CSS, Components, and JavaScript provided by [materializecss](http://materializecss.com/) to make the app pretty.
+* [x] Use the CSS, Components, and JavaScript provided by [materializecss](http://materializecss.com/) to make the app pretty.
-* [ ] The Firebase database must be populated with at least 10 tasks for a reasonable demo.
+* [x] The Firebase database must be populated with at least 10 tasks for a reasonable demo.

 ## Individual Learning